Tools I use

 Backup software

-I use Pika Backup to backup my stuff to two places: BorgBase and my pendrive.
+I use Pika Backup to backup my stuff to two places: BorgBase and my external hard disk.
 (Pika Backup is a frontend to Borg Backup)

 Matrix Clients